redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 To test the DSS optimisations, it is possible to configure two different test environments based on KinD which come with some Apps ready for testing:

 1) cloud-edge: see the [instructions](../kind/cloud-edge/README.md).
 This is used for optimisations:
-   - 'resource'
+   - 'resources'
    - 'offloading'
    - 'scaling'
    - 'latency'
-   - 'resource_latency'
+   - 'resources_latency'

 2) cloud-edge-faredge: see the [instructions](../kind/cloud-edge-faredge/README.md).
 This is used for optimisations:
    - 'faredge'
-   - 'resource_latency_faredge'
+   - 'resources_latency_faredge'

 <h2> DSS SCENARIO #1</h2>
 <H4>Test environment: "cloud-edge"</h4>
 <H4>Goal: show how Apps are vertically scaled based on SLA violations received </h4>
 <u><b>initial configuration</b></u>

-App example-app-ve is first configured with vertical scaling, has "resource" Optimisation and is running
+App example-app-ve is first configured with vertical scaling, has "resources" Optimisation and is running

 <u><b>test #1.1</b></u> - scaling UP because of high resource usage when SLA violations of type 'active' are received